asappresearch/sru/README.md

 <br>

 For example, the figures above and below present the processing time of a single mini-batch and the training time for sentence-level classification tasks.
-SRU achieve 10 to 16 times speed-up compared to LSTM, and operates as fast as (or faster than) word-level convolutional model (CNNs).
+SRU achieves 10 to 16 times speed-up compared to LSTM, and operates as fast as (or faster than) word-level convolutional model (CNNs).

 <p align="center">
 <img width=550 src="imgs/classification.png"><br>